chiissuu/chiissuu/README.md

 </p>

 <p>
-  During my first two years of university, I have gained hands-on experience in <strong>full-stack development</strong>, working with different technologies across frontend, backend, databases, and software architecture.
-You can explore my technical stack in the <a href="#technical-skills">Skills section</a>.
+During my first two years of university, I have been working on <strong>full-stack development</strong>, using different technologies across frontend, backend, databases, and software architecture.
 </p>

 <p>
 Over the next two years, my goal is to move deeper into <strong>Data Science</strong>, using my <strong>Software Engineering</strong> background to work with data, build smarter systems, and understand how information can be transformed into real value.
 </p>

 <!-- 4.3 · Beyond Software Engineering -->